ultral/ultral.github.io/it/ansible-testing-en.md

 1. Migrated to the docker.
 2. Removed duplicated tests & simplified dependencies.
-3. Increased amount of jenkins slaves.
+3. Increased amount of Jenkins slaves.
 4. Changed test execution order.
-5. Added ability lint all via single command, it helped to lint all locally via 1 command.
+5. Added ability lint all via a single command, it helped to lint all locally via 1 command.

 ![Ansible refactoring](assets/at_integration_6.png?raw=true "Ansible refactoring")

-As a result of that changes, the jenkins pipeline also was changed
+As a result, of that changes, the Jenkins pipeline also was changed

 1. Generate build stages.
 2. Lint all in parallel.